Analysis of finite-volume discrete adjoint fields for two-dimensional compressible Euler flows: Numerical experiments

 The physical point of view of Giles and Pierce \cite{GilPie_97} is then considered to gain understanding in the behavior of the lift-adjoint.
 The $\delta CLp^1$, $\delta CLp^2$, $\delta CLp^3$, and $\delta CLp^4$ responses have been calculated and plotted in Fig.~\ref{f:dCLp124_M040}.
 We observe that $\delta R^4$ is the only source responsible for the singular behavior of the adjoint-lift close to the wall and stagnation streamline.

-\subsubsection{\clmy{Influence of a} $\delta R^4$ perturbation in the vicinity of the wall and the stagnation streamline}
+\subsubsection{Influence of a $\delta R^4$ perturbation in the vicinity of the wall and the stagnation streamline}

 As in transonic and supersonic flows, a $\delta R^4$ source results in positive increments in the stagnation pressure and stagnation density and a negative increment in entropy.
-All three increments are convected downstream the source location following the classical laws for Euler flows with uniform total enthalpy.
+All three increments are convected downstream the \cltw{location of the source} following the classical laws for Euler flows with uniform total enthalpy.
 However, the response of the subsonic flow to the local perturbation of these three quantities, is very different from the one described in \S~\ref{sec:dR4_pert_ana_tra} for the transonic flow: density, velocity, static pressure and all dependent variables exhibit a global perturbation (see Fig.~\ref{f:diff_p0sp}).
 When the source is located close to the stagnation streamline, the perturbation is maximum close to the leading edge.
 If it is located just under (resp. above) the stagnation streamline, the main effect on the static pressure at the wall is a decrease all along the pressure (resp. suction) side consistently with the local sign of $\delta CLp^4$ (Fig.~\ref{f:dCLp124_M040} right and Fig.~\ref{f:dR4stream_M040}).

 As in the transonic case, we examine if $\delta CLp^4 \simeq d^\varphi$ in the vicinity of the wall.
-Once again, a negative $\varphi$ exponent decreasing from 0 to about $-0.40$ when increasing $x$ is derived from this assumption -- see Fig.~\ref{f:logslopes} right. (\clth{As noted in the transonic test case, changing the $F^{JST}_{3/2}$ formula or selecting its adjoint-consistent linearization instead of its exact linearization significantly modifies Fig.~\ref{f:logslopes} although not the decreasing trend from null values.})
+Once again, a negative $\varphi$ exponent decreasing from 0 to about $-0.40$ when increasing $x$ is derived from this assumption (\clon{Not shown here because, as in the transonic test case, changing the mesh density, the $F^{JST}_{3/2}$ formula or selecting its adjoint-consistent linearization instead of its exact linearization, significantly modifies this curve although not the decreasing trend from a null value.})